jdcloudcom/en/documentation/Networking/Network-Load-Balancer/Operation-Guide/Backend-Management.md

 - Port: The input range is 1-65535 and ports for different backend services can be duplicated;

-- Scheduling algorithm: Support weighted round robin algorithm, weighted least connection number and source IP;
+- Scheduling algorithm: Support weighted round robin algorithm, weighting least connection count and weighted source IP;

 - Session persistence: it is closed by default, open to support the TCP-based session persistence, and the default is 300 seconds;